ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

    Stay in the same "Databases" tab.
 2. **Disable**  menu button
    Click "Enable indexing".
-   * [Disable and enable database](../../../studio/database/indexes/indexes-overview#disable-and-enable-database) to complete the operation.
+   * [Disable and enable the database](../../../studio/database/indexes/indexes-overview#disable-and-enable-database) to complete the operation.

 {PANEL/}